The Mobility Parking Scheme (MPS) provides parking concessions to people with mobility disability.

 You must display both your MPS permit and your Australian Disability Parking permit to get parking concessions.

 Note: There are concessions for pensioners on the cost of an MPS permit.

-- To be eligible, you need to be at least 3 years old and have mobility disability, which is defined by legislation as someone:
+- To be eligible, you need to have mobility disability, which is defined by legislation as someone:

 - unable to walk due to the permanent or temporary loss of use of one or both legs, or other permanent medical or physical condition